 Clinical Experience that includes direct patient care is required.
-In order to be competitive, an applicant must have a minimum of six months full-time healthcare employment or 500 hours of hands-on patient care experience.
+In order to be competitive, an applicant must have a minimum of six months healthcare employment or 500 hours of hands-on patient care experience.
 Examples include, but are not limited to: EMT, Paramedic, Nurse, Medical Assistant, CNA, ER Tech, Physical Therapy Aide, Phlebotomist, etc. Experiences such as "shadowing", laboratory testing with no patient contact, non-clinical research, life guard, or clerical work are not accepted as clinical hours.

 The ARC-PA has granted Accreditation-Provisional status to the Marist College Physician Assistant Program sponsored by Marist College.